veltman/gifs/README.md

 * All code, not manual - higher barrier to entry
 * Only works with code that generates frames one at a time, not something declarative like `$.animate`, `d3.transition`, or a CSS animation
-* Only works with a `<canvas>`-based animation, not `<svg>` or anything else.
+* Only works with a canvas-based animation, not SVG or anything else.
 That means no styling with CSS, no SVG-specific features, etc.
 * No access to browser APIs or features that aren't supported by the `canvas` module.
 * Lots of image library dependencies
-* Requires [Node.js](https://nodejs.org/en/) and some comfort level with it
+* Requires [Node.js](https://nodejs.org/en/) and some comfort with it
 * Requires command-line tools and some comfort with them

 ### Web workers + canvas

 Demo: http://bl.ocks.org/veltman/03edaa335f93b5a9ee57

-The basic idea here is to write in-browser code similar to the "Node + canvas" approach above, where you update a `<canvas>` element frame-by-frame.
+The basic idea here is to write in-browser code similar to the "Node + canvas" approach above, where you update a canvas element frame-by-frame.
 You combine the frames into a gif in the background using [gif.js](https://jnordberg.github.io/gif.js/) web workers.
 This is relatively slow, but you get visual feedback and there are no dependencies besides the gif.js library.
 You only need some JavaScript and a web browser.

 TK FILL THIS IN MORE